unicrons/github-actions-playground/workshop/runtime_infra_scan/README.md

 ## Tools Used in This Module

-- **Prowler** – Perform security best practices assessments for multiple cloud providers (AWS, Azure, GCP, M365, Github and more).
+- **Prowler** – Perform security best practices assessments for multiple cloud providers (AWS, Azure, GCP, M365, GitHub and more).
   - It can be used also for continuous monitoring and remediation, but we will focus on the assessment part.

 ## Learning Objectives